Whaleplane/FinanceRun/readme.txt

 Tasks in progress:
 ---
 >>Fix issues (3/22/2021)
-	>I4: Vehicle purchase fix (not adding to preparation stat)
 	>I2: Nav mesh/enemy spawning issue
-		-Player can get stuck on nav mesh
-		-enemy can spawn on top of blocks
+		-Set max step up height to default (32) on all levels -Remove blocks where enemies spawn
 	>I1: Combat camera adjustment
 		-"player stand" position in enemy BP, lock player to it -When in combat, remove blocks that touch line trace on enemy camera (make invisible)